 And a kitty.
 Meow?

 I continued to enliven and uplift my coworkers but other than a few insightful offerings on Instagram I didn’t do much social work this week.
-During my drive into work each morning I directed the Universe to break, stall, and silence the work of racism, fascism, and sexism.
+During my drive into work each morning I directed the Universe to break, stall, and silence the work of racism, fascism, sexism and homophobia.
 May the proponents be liberated from fear and ignorance.
 May the victims be healed and empowered.
 It is a ritual.
 I forget that when it feels like I don’t do much in one aspect of wellness work there are still the things I do every day, like say this prayer.

 I did spend a fair amount of time working to quell the fears of immediate family who found themselves in crisis.
 It feels somewhat awkward to count this as social because we are conditioned to think of social lives as being outside our immediate family unit.
 But my unit is far away.
 When I reach for them (or they reach for me), it’s across 1000 miles or more.
 But social wellness is basically wellness in relationships.
 Family is our first relationship.